bobk48/Raspberry-Pi-5-OS/README.md

    going to import into Python3 with the command:

    chmod u+x filename

-* Section 1.2.4 works exactly as shown in the Trixie version of the Raspberry Pi OS.
-In step 4.d. on page 50, the reboot then happens from the uninitialized NVMe device, so you have to go through the steps to setup the system on the NVMe device.

 * The website for this book at Taylor & Francis is as follows-